Ameausoone/github-action-devfest/docs/markdown/04a-github-actions-use-it/02-security.md

 # Secrets

-## Set secrets in your repo settings and inject them in your pipeline.
+## Set secrets in your repo settings and inject them in your workflow.

 <br><br>